GEM-benchmark/GEM-benchmark.github.io/web/tasks/CommonGen.md

 ### Leaderboard

-If the dataset supports an active leaderboard, add a link here and describe how models are evaluated.
+The dataset supports an active leaderboard, the best resukts are tracked [here](https://inklab.usc.edu/CommonGen/leaderboard.html).
+The model outputs are evaluated against the crowdsourced references, and ranked by SPICE score.
+The leaderboard also reports BLEU-4 and CIDEr scores.

 ## Dataset Structure